+Regarding the RTs, we will also investigate other aspects of the distribution, for we expect distributions to be wider for dual as compared to single-task, and are interested in whether priming effect are still observed in the quickest responses, and whether there are fast errors, i.e., whether errors are as fast as the fastest correct responses.

+In addition to RTs, error rates are utilized as measures for dual-task costs (e.g., McLeod, 1977; Vaportzis et al., 2013).
+We did not include error rates in our main hypothesis, but are interested nevertheless in the possible affects our manipulations could have on error rates.
+The same ANOVAs will be calculated to test for significant difference between the levels of the two factors modality and complexity, as well as between single and dual-task.

-Regarding the ERPs, we are cautious making any predictions, since, to our knowledge, the influence of task modality and task complexity on P3b amplitude and latency has not been studied so far.
+Regarding the ERPs, we are cautious making any predictions, since, to our knowledge, the influence of task modality and task complexity on the target-related P3b amplitude and latency has not been studied so far.
 However, we expect that P3b amplitude and latency will be affected by both task manipulations in some way.

-ERPs will be time-locked to the onset of the stimulus and then averaged per participant, condition and electrode for a time window from -200 to 1200 ms. We will be using the outputs from the three midline channels Fz, Cz and Pz to isolate the P3b, as these are typically used in dual-tasking paradigms probing P3b (Aliakbaryhosseinabadi et al., 2017; Isreal et al., 1980; Kappenman et al., 2021; Kasper et al., 2014; Knott et al., 2003)(Kiesel et al., 2008).
-Statistical analyses will be calculated over mean amplitude and latency values in time windows that will be predefined via visual inspection,(Kiesel et al., 2008) by means of ANOVAs comprising the factors task modality (vocal vs. manual), task complexity (high vs. low) and electrode site (Fz, Cz, Pz), as well as the factor task type (single vs. dual) in a separate analysis.(Benjamini & Hochberg, 1995)
+ERPs will be time-locked to the onset of the stimulus and then averaged per participant, condition and electrode for a time window from -200 to 1200 ms. We will be using the outputs from the three midline channels Fz, Cz and Pz to isolate the P3b, as these are typically used in dual-tasking paradigms probing P3b (Aliakbaryhosseinabadi et al., 2017; Isreal et al., 1980; Kappenman et al., 2021; Kasper et al., 2014; Knott et al., 2003), and the average of both mastoids as reference (Kiesel et al., 2008) Statistical analyses will be calculated over mean amplitude and onset latency values in a time window recommended for the P3b by Kappenman and colleagues (2021): 300 to 600 ms. We will be using the jackknifed averages for mean amplitudes and, following a recommendation by Kiesel et al. (2008), we will combine jackknifing with the relative criterion technique with parameter 50% for calculating onset latencies.
+We will use repeated measures ANOVAs comprising the factors “task modality” (vocal vs. manual), “task complexity” (high vs. low) and “electrode site” (Fz, Cz, Pz), as well as the factor “task type” (single vs. dual) in a separate analysis.
+To control for multiple comparisons we will be using the FDR after Benjamini and Hochberg.

-In addition to RTs, error rates are utilized as measures for dual-task costs (e.g. McLeod, 1977; Vaportzis et al., 2013).
-We did not include error rates in our main hypothesis, but are interested nevertheless in the possible affects our manipulations could have on error rates, and will therefore conduct paired samples t-tests to test for significant difference between the levels of the two factors modality and complexity, as well as between single and dual-task.

-We will also be calculating a 2 (Modality: vocal vs. manual) x2 (Complexity: high vs. low) repeated measure ANOVAs with RTs as the dependent variable to check for interactions between the factors.

 Data and Code Availability